 If you have ever wondered how to tell if alligator shoes are real, It isn't just a matter of knowing the brand and where you bought them from.
-There are many types of imitation alligator shoes out there to buy from your fake looking plastic type of poly urethane gator style shoes to your high end and even hand made alligator printed leather shoes that might make you scratch your head wondering why all the effort was made to make every expensive shoes to look like alligator without actually using the real skin, to begin with.
+There are many types of imitation alligator shoes out there to buy from your fake-looking plastic type of poly urethane gator style shoes to your high end and even hand made alligator printed leather shoes that might make you scratch your head wondering why all the effort was made to make every expensive shoes to look like alligator without actually using the real skin, to begin with.
+Learn how to take care of alligator shoes here.

 It's been a long time that men who like to dress with style like wearing alligator shoes as well because of the exotic nature and style of the shoes that real alligator skin possesses as well as the fact that these are luxury high end shoes that show people that you not only do you have style but have the wallet to prove it.
 They have always been seen on men who favor fancy Italian suits when they get dressed and alligator shoes have been the zenith of exotic skin shoes being that even compared to real crocodile shoes, alligator has always been most pricey in comparison due to the limited supply that is available each and every year to be made into fine luxury shoes.